AI JAM 2022 – THRIVING TOGETHER

 (Rocky Mountain Center for Positive Change, USA) and Liesel Scott (Open Circles, South Africa).

-In this panel conversation you’ll hear from experienced and novice Appreciative Inquiry practitioners sharing the DEI with AI processes they learned
+In this panel conversation you could hear from experienced and novice Appreciative Inquiry practitioners sharing the DEI with AI processes they learned

 and applied in their own personal and collective work, positively impacting their business.
 How do white-led organizations grow from an intention